Potters Bar rail accidents: 1946

-On 10 February 1946, a local passenger train travelling towards Kings Cross hit buffers at Potters Bar station.
+On 10 February 1946, a local passenger train travelling towards King's Cross hit buffers at Potters Bar station.
 Derailed carriages fouled the main lines.
 Two express trains travelling in opposite directions then hit the wreckage.
-Two passengers were killed and the 17 injured were taken to hospital.
-The driver of the local train was found to have misidentified a poorly-placed main-line signal as applying to his own line.
+Two passengers were killed and 17 injured were taken to hospital.
+The driver of the local train was found to have misidentified a poorly placed main-line signal as applying to his own line.
 It was thought probable that he had been misled by the signal applying to his line showing clear when he first saw it (though changing against him shortly afterwards).
 The signalman was found to have contributed to the accident by changing a set of points as the train passed over them.

 2002

 On 10 May 2002, a northbound train derailed at high speed, killing seven and injuring 76.
 Part of the train ended up wedged between the station platforms and building structures.